Fredholm theory

 In mathematics, Fredholm theory is a theory of integral equations.
 In the narrowest sense, Fredholm theory concerns itself with the solution of the Fredholm integral equation.
 In a broader sense, the abstract structure of Fredholm's theory is given in terms of the spectral theory of Fredholm operators and Fredholm kernels on Hilbert space.
+It therefore forms a branch of operator theory and functional analysis.
 The theory is named in honour of Erik Ivar Fredholm.

-Overview

-The following sections provide a casual sketch of the place of Fredholm theory in the broader context of operator theory and functional analysis.
-The outline presented here is broad, whereas the difficulty of formalizing this sketch is, of course, in the details.

 Fredholm equation of the first kind

 Much of Fredholm theory concerns itself with the following integral equation for f when g and K are given: